You are here

 The Federal Courts recommend using Adobe 10 or higher for best results in viewing or accessing PDF documents in the most recent versions of CMECF.
 All earlier versions of Adobe are not recommended and users may experience errors or other technicalities that could prevent the ability to view or print PDF documents from CMECF.

-For best results, the Federal Courts have approved the following browsers with latest versions of CMECF - Internet Explorer 9.x, Firefox/Mozilla 15.x and Safari 5.1.
+For best results, the Federal Courts have approved the following browsers with latest versions of CMECF - Microsoft Edge, Firefox/Mozilla 15.x and Safari 5.1.

 What constitutes a page in CM/ECF for billing purposes?